web-stair/fily/README.md

 ## Features
 **Real-time File Preview:** Instantly previews selected files, allowing users to see the content before uploading.
 **Multiple File Support:** Handles multiple file inputs, displaying a preview for each selected file.
+**Delete Buttons:** You can easily delete unwanted files from selected files with a click.
 **Cross-browser Compatibility:** Ensures consistent performance across major web browsers.
 **Responsive Design:** Previews adapt to various screen sizes and orientations, maintaining usability on mobile and desktop devices.